elgw/deconwolf/README.md

 ### Supported image formats
 Currently deconwolf does only support tif images, specifically: multipage, 16-bit unsigned or 32-bit floats, written in strip mode.
 The output is 16-bit unsigned and can be read by Matlab, ImageJ, etc.

+### Log files and output
+The reported error is the mean square error between the input image and the current guess convolved with the PSF.

 ## Building and installing
 deconwolf requires `fftw3f`, `fftw3f_threads` and `tiff-5` and can be built with [meson](https://mesonbuild.com/).